ChenWenzheng99/CMBLensFlow/README.md

-# ✨✨✨ Lensflow ✨✨✨
+# ✨✨✨ CMBLensFlow: A CMB B-mode Delensing Forecast Pipeline ✨✨✨

 ![image](https://github.com/ChenWenzheng99/We-love-lensing/blob/main/image/deflection.png)
 *(Image credit: © ESA)*

-**Lensflow** is a comprehensive package designed to provide **useful tools and reference workflows for CMB B-mode delensing forecasts**.
+**CMBLensFlow** is a comprehensive package designed to provide **useful tools and reference workflows for CMB B-mode delensing forecasts**.

 Parts of this codebase have been used in the following studies: